Frequently Asked Questions

 ❓ What is your cancellation policy?

-No-shows or same-day cancellations receive no refund.
+No-shows or same-day cancellations receive no refund or rescheduling.

-No refunds if you miss the boat.
+No refunds or rescheduling if you miss the boat for any reason.

 ❓ What should we bring for our cruise?